 4. Pheomelanin Pigment Creates Their Color

-Human redheads are known for their bold, fiery personalities.
+Like humans with red hair, orange cats produce a pigment called pheomelanin.
+This pigment is responsible for all ginger cats and their human counterparts.
+Some redheads are known for their bold, fiery personalities.
 Does the same trait extend to our feline friends?
-With orange tabbies, not generally—but with some, it’s definitely possible.
+With orange tabbies, it does not generally—but with some, it’s possible.

 5. Orangies Tend to Be Relaxed